CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Abstract

 \section{Abstract}

-Vision-language models (VLMs) are commonly trained by inserting image tokens from a pretrained vision encoder into the textual stream of a language model.
-This allows text and image information to fully attend to one another within the model, but becomes extremely costly for high-resolution images, long conversations, or streaming videos, both in memory and compute.
-VLMs leveraging cross-attention are an efficient alternative to token insertion but exhibit a clear performance gap, in particular on tasks involving fine-grained visual details.
-We find that a key to improving such models is to also enable local text-to-text interaction in the dedicated cross-attention layers.
-Building on this, we propose CASA, Cross-Attention via Self-Attention, a simple and efficient paradigm which substantially reduces the gap with full token insertion on common image understanding benchmarks, while enjoying the same scalability as cross-attention models when applied to long-context multimodal tasks such as streaming video captioning.
+Vision-language models (VLMs) are commonly trained by directly inserting image tokens from a pretrained vision encoder into the text stream of a language model.
+This allows text and image information to fully attend to one another within the model, but becomes rapidly costly for long multi-image conversations or streaming video applications, both in terms of memory and compute.
+VLMs leveraging cross-attention (CA) are an efficient alternative to token insertion as image tokens are not added to the KV cache.
+Despite being introduced early on, multimodal CA models are scarce in the current VLM literature and often underperform their token insertion counterparts.
+In this work, we reinvestigate the effectiveness of cross-attention for vision-language modeling: (i) We analyze the core differences between the cross-attention and self-attention mechanisms, (ii) we train cross-attention VLMs both from a text-only LLM and by adapting a pretrained insertion-based VLM, showing that simple cross-attention is far more competitive with token insertion than previously reported, and (iii) we demonstrate the practical advantages of cross-attention on real-time video captioning, where it naturally maintains low latency and near-constant memory cost.
 For samples and code, please see our project page at \url{kyutai.org/casa}. \freefootnote{$^*$\,Equal contribution.}